Top 27 Healthy Recipes For Breastfeeding Moms

 1. What foods help produce breast milk instantly?

-There is no scientific evidence to support the idea that specific nursing foods can instantly increase breast milk production.
+There is no scientific evidence listing or supporting specific nursing foods that increase breast milk production.
 However, a balanced postpartum diet rich in calories and nutrients can help support lactation and overall health.
 Lactogenic herbs, such as fenugreek, blessed thistle, and alfalfa, have been shown to improve breast milk supply if included in the lactating mother’s diet (3).

 2. What foods cause gas in nursing infants?